 Children start at staggered times in September to enable them to experience a smooth and happy transition into their new learning environment.
-Parents and carers are invited to a meeting where staff will outline the timetable, discuss day-to-day activities and procedures and talk about aspects of the curriculum.
+Parents and carers are invited to a meeting where staff will outline the timetable, discuss day-to-day activities and procedures and talk about the teaching of phonics and reading and maths.
 Each family is given a welcome pack with details of the school day, lists of equipment and uniform needed and the Early Years Policy.
-The pack includes a photo booklet for children showing key areas of their classroom and school.